nthomasCUBE/BioSankey/README.md

  #### Format of input data:
-  Genes divided in up and downregulated or
-  Abundances of genes or other entities (microbial species of a certain taxon, metabolites, ...)
+  Genes divided in up and downregulated or abundances of genes or other entities (microbial species of a certain taxon, metabolites, ...)

  It requires, that all timepoints of interest containing the genes and are also contained in the expression data lists.
- E.g. Genes, that are upregulated at 16h and downregulated would be summarized in the file: '16h_down.dat'.
+ E.g. genes, that are upregulated at 16h and downregulated would be summarized in the file: '16h_down.dat'.

  ## Questions and problems